 - constrained work posture

 - standing on a hard floor

 The lack of control over the pace of work, highly repetitious movements, constrained work posture, and extended arms while working create a high risk for RMIs.
 Neck, shoulders and upper arms are at the highest risk for injuries.
 Leaning forward, over-reaching and prolonged standing in a restricted position put workers at high risk for low back injury.
 Prolonged standing on a hard floor contributes to lower leg discomfort and speeds up the development of muscular fatigue.
-All of these factors have a compounding effect.
-In other words, each of them increases the effect of the others.

 Workers involved in retrieving big pieces of laundry are at risk for repetitive motion injuries, including low back pain.
 The hazardous conditions are: